 COVID-19 has impacted all of our lives and for a long time, I considered it too risky treating people face to face.
-But following guidance by the General Osteopathic Council, the Institute of Osteopathy and Public Health England, I am delighted to announce that I have now returned to treating people face to face!
+But following guidance by the General Osteopathic Council, the Institute of Osteopathy and Public Health England, I am delighted to announce that I am now back to treating people face to face!
 As essential healthcare workers, Osteopaths can remain open during the second national lockdown, although due to gym closures, I have returned to my temporary clinic until December 2nd.

 Of course, a number of changes have been made to minimise risk and keep you and I as safe as possible.
 However, there is no way of eliminating risk entirely so please do consider this when booking your appointment.
 Here are the steps I have taken to keep us as safe as possible.

-If these options are not appropriate for you, I may temporarily be able to see you in your own home.
+If this option is not appropriate for you, I may temporarily be able to see you in your own home.
 This in itself carries its own risks and will be discussed at length before we book your appointment in.

 WHO I CAN AND CAN NOT TREAT

 Strict guidelines have been set regarding who osteopaths can and can not treat (for now).
 We are absolutely not able to treat anyone who has tested positive for COVID-19 for fourteen days from their test (whether you have symptoms or not), nor are we able to treat those with COVID-19 symptoms until they are asymptomatic for fourteen days after their first symptom.

 For those of you not suffering with symptoms of COVID-19, we are very likely to be able to treat you but will assess each situation on an individual basis.
 The risks of face to face appointments will be discussed with you prior to booking your appointment.